-With increasing globalisation and integration of India's economy with the rest of the world, international taxation is becoming increasingly important.
-Loopholes in domestic and international tax laws are often exploited by MNCs to avoid paying their fair share of taxes in the jurisdictions where they operate.
+With increasing globalisation and integration of India's economy with the rest of the world, the role of international taxation has become important.
+Loopholes in domestic and international tax laws are often exploited by MNCs to avoid paying their fair share of taxes.
 Strengthening the government's commitment towards the Base Erosion and Profit Shifting (BEPS) project led by G20 and the Organisation of Economic Co-Operation and Development (OECD), there were two announcements in the Union Budget on these issues: